Effect of transverse momentum conservation and flow on symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$ and $sc_{2,3,4} \left \{ 6 \right \}$: Introduction

-In this paper, we calculate the four-particle symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$, six-particle symmetric cumulants $sc_{2,3,4} \left \{ 6 \right \}$, the normalized cumulants $nsc_{2,3} \left \{ 4 \right \}$ and $nsc_{2,3,4} \left \{ 6 \right \}$ based on transverse momentum conservation and collective flow.
-Compared to the recent ATLAS experimental measurements with the subevent method suppressing nonflow contribution from jets and the simulation results using the realistic Monte Carlo models of iEBE-VISHNU and HIJING \cite{data1,threevn3}, we conclude that these symmetric cumulants in small systems originate from the combined effects of TMC and collective flow.
+In this paper, we calculate the four-particle symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$, six-particle symmetric cumulants $sc_{2,3,4} \left \{ 6 \right \}$, and the normalized cumulants $nsc_{2,3} \left \{ 4 \right \}$ and $nsc_{2,3,4} \left \{ 6 \right \}$ based on transverse momentum conservation and collective flow.
+Compared to the recent ATLAS experimental measurements with the subevent method suppressing nonflow contribution from jets \cite{data1}, we conclude that the symmetric cumulant $sc_{2,3} \left \{ 4 \right \}$ in small systems originate from the combined effects of TMC and collective flow.
+Given the absence of direct experimental measurements for $sc_{2,3,4} \left \{ 6 \right \}$ in small systems, our computational results are presented as theoretical predictions.